 Be careful not to over cook the beef!

-When the beef is slightly or lightly browned, pour in the broth and mix through.
+When the beef is slightly or lightly browned, pour in the Low Sodium Beef Broth and mix through.

 For a spicier dish, add more red peppers now, otherwise, wait and add them when you add the broccoli.